-Watch those wires!
-Photo © Nautical Sites Media When we wrote about "Man Overboard", and about whether you need a life-jacket or not, the main thrust was all about safety of life at sea.
-But there is a little known fact that you can drown right at the marina - in the most shocking way!
-It is called "ESD" - Electric Shock Drowning...
-A little known, but deadly danger Most mariners are not aware that such a danger even exists other than in the most blatant way.
+When I wrote previously about man overboard emergencies and about whether you need a life jacket or not, the main thrust was all about safety of life at sea.

+But it is a little-known fact that you can drown right at the marina - in the most shocking way.
+It is called "ESD" - Electric Shock Drowning.

+Most mariners are not aware that such a danger even exists other than in the most blatant way.
 If there were an electrical cable thrashing about from a downed power wire, well, it is pretty obvious that whether that happens at the dock or in front of your house, that is a major danger.
 If it happens to knock you off the dock as it paralyzes you, you're going to drown.

 But how about a charge as low 10 milliamps (.010 A)?

-Sources of Stray Currents at the Dock There are two sources of stray current at the marina...
-1. Faulty marina wiring, and 2.
-Faulty wiring on your boat.
+Sources of stray currents at the dock